The Samsung C24F396 is an affordable curved monitor which thanks to its high contrast ratio provides an immersive viewing experience.

-VA panels also offer wide 178-degree viewing angles, so the image won’t notably shift in color, contrast, or brightness when you look at the screen at certain angles.
+VA panels also offer wide 178-degree viewing angles, so the image won’t notably change in color, contrast, or brightness when looking at the screen at certain angles.

-Although the colors are rich with true 8-bit depth (16.7 million colors), IPS panels still offer more precise color reproduction, so if you do color-critical work, there are better options out there.
+Although the colors are vibrant with true 8-bit depth (16.7 million colors), IPS panels still offer more precise color reproduction, so if you do color-critical work, there are better options out there.

-Further, 1080p resolution on a 23.5-inch viewable screen of the Samsung C24F396 monitor results in a decent pixel density of 93 PPI (pixels per inch).
-So, the details are sharp and clear, and there’s a fair amount of screen real estate available.
+Further, a 1080p resolution on a 23.5-inch viewable screen of the Samsung C24F396 monitor results in a decent pixel density of 93 PPI (pixels per inch), which makes for sharp and clear details, as well as a fair amount of screen real estate available.

 Additionally, the response time of 4ms effectively removes trailing and motion blur of fast-moving objects.
-There is some slight smearing when dark pixels are predominant in the picture, but it’s tolerable.
+There is some slight smearing when dark pixels are dominant in the picture, but it’s bearable.

 The (On-Screen Display) menu is easy to work with thanks to the joystick placed at the back of the monitor.